 This results in smoother, brighter skin.
 However, the effects will only last for a few weeks as the top layer of skin gradually builds back up.

-Other treatments like IPL hair removal, or waxing can provide more long-lasting results, although these tend to come with their own drawbacks such as discomfort during application and possible side effects afterwards.
+Other treatments like IPL hair removal, or waxing can provide more long-lasting results, although these tend to come with their own drawbacks, such as discomfort during application and possible side effects afterward.